 We are looking for a SHARP Literacy Classroom Guide

 SHARP Literacy Guides (SLGs) play a critical and integral role in the success of the SHARP Literacy program.
-Each SLG facilitates learning activities for students (grades K4-5th) for approximately one hour (plus prep time), utilizing the SHARP program materials.
-Images or artifacts may also be used to reinforce the SHARP curricular concepts.
-This is a part time position that runs through May.
-The position typically begins in September and runs through May.
+Each SLG facilitates learning activities for students (grades K3-5th) for approximately one hour, utilizing the SHARP program materials, art images and artifacts.
+Additionally, SLGs must demonstrate ease in using technology as a learning tool and be capable to instruct students in basic coding skills through computer-based and hands-on interactive workshops.
+This part time position runs from September through May.

 PRIMARY FUNCTIONS AND RESPONSIBILITIES